cloudmesh-community/book/chapters/msg/graphql.md

 :o: TODO: Gregor came till here

-### Union Types :o:
+### Union Types

 As the name suggests, union types represent the union of two or more types.
 Here is how we can define a union type.
+As you can see we use the `|` charater to indicate the union operator.

 ```graphql
 union VehicleType = Motorcycle | Car
 ```

-Now when we write a graphql query to fetch VehicleType information, we can ask some of the common fields and some of the specific fields conditionally.
-Check following example of graphql query which is requesting for AllVehicleTypes with common fields like Id, Name and fields specific to either Motorcycle or Car.
+Now when we write a graphql query to fetch the `VehicleType` information, we can ask some of the common fields and some of the specific fields conditionally.
+In the next example we request `AllVehicleTypes` with common fields like `Id`, `Name` and fields specific to either `Motorcycle` or `Car`.

 ```graphql
 {